 Heroin abuse is often associated with various health problems such as overdosing, miscarriages, HIV and AIDS, and hepatitis.
 Users are often at risk of contracting HIV, Hepatitis C, and other infectious diseases through sharing and recycling of syringes that have been used by other infected addicts.

 Heroin often has immediate effects after a single dose and dissipates after a few minutes to few hours.
 After the initial dose, there is a surge of euphoria which is often followed by a warming sensation around the body.
 There is a certain “rushing” effect that overtakes the body, making the addict feel at ease.
 There is also suppression of pain, clouded mental functioning, and depressed respiration.

 Extended use of heroin results in many dangerous illnesses.
-The addict may develop an increasing tolerance to Heroin and may feel the need to match every time the same level of pleasure.
-Using Heroin, especially intravenously, may result to collapsed veins, infections in the linings of the heart and valves, cellulitis, liver disease and abscesses.
+The addict may develop an increasing tolerance to heroin and may feel the need to match every time the same level of pleasure.
+Using heroin, especially intravenously, may result in collapsed veins, infections in the linings of the heart and valves, cellulitis, liver disease and abscesses.
 There is also a risk of pulmonary complications such as pneumonia and may contribute to a user’s overall poor health.
-Other long-term effects include bacterial infections, arthritis and other rheumatologic problems.
+Other long-term effects include bacterial infections, arthritis, and other rheumatologic problems.